eirikeve/distributed-elevator-control/README.md

 Display is completely separate from the main project.
 It monitors for messages, and uses them to display the active systems states in a HUD.
-Compile by running `go build -o display`.
+Compile by running `go build -o display` in the `./display` folder.
 It takes no passed arguments.